Squadrick/shadesmar/README.md

 * Faster than using the network stack like in the case with ROS.

-* Read and write directly from GPU memory to shared memory.

 * Decentralized, without [resource starvation](https://squadrick.github.io/journal/ipc-locks.html).

 * Allows for both serialized message passing (using `msgpack`) and to